 In order that the Partnership might formulate a clear relocation strategy and take objective decisions on timetabling and implementation, McCalmont-Woods advised on the:

 - timetable in which the business needed to decide whether to ‘stay or go’

 - current and projected status of The City and Canary Wharf office markets with an assessment of how the supply and demand pipeline might affect rental value in each

 - cost benefit analysis of the Partnership continuing to invest in the infrastructure of its existing buildings

 - likely cost of terminal dilapidations and reinstatement to be borne by the Partnership on relocation

 Once the decision was taken to relocate McCalmont-Woods then managed:

 - the formulation of a detailed occupational brief

 - research into size, deliverability and timing of properties available for pre-letting

-- arranging site inspections and presentations with potential landlord/developers
+- arranging site inspections and presentations with potential developers and landlords

 - generation of DCFs to illustrate total occupational costs over the projected lease term